kelvinmo/simplejwt/SECURITY.md

 If you discover a vulnerability in SimpleJWT, keep it confidential.
 *Do not disclose the vulnerability to anyone before the advisory is issued.*

-Provide details of the vulnerability direct to kmo-at-users.sourceforge.net.
+Provide details of the vulnerability at the [GitHub Security Advisories] page.
+For further information, please see the [GitHub documentation].
-**Do not use the GitHub issue system.**

 At a minimum, your report should include: